convissor/new_york_state_of_health_spreadsheet/README.md

-# New York State of Health...
-HEEEEELP!
+# New York State of Health Spreadsheet and Help

 New York's "Obamacare"
 [health insurance exchange website](https://nystateofhealth.ny.gov/individual) _really_ sucks.
 Basic information is missing or hard to find.
-This repository is an independent attempt to work around some of those shortcomings.
+This repository is an independent attempt to work around some of the shortcomings.

 ## 2016 Open Enrollment Dates
 * Starts: November 1